Why do people paint their trees white?

-Here in the Bay Area, whitewash is applied after dormant pruning and dormant oil spraying are complete.
+Here in San Jose, California, whitewash is applied after dormant pruning and dormant oil spraying are complete.
 This is usually in January or February, but you can whitewash your trees at any time that will allow the paint to dry.
 After it has dried, you can give your trees added protection from crawling pests with a sticky barrier.

 The paint and the sticky barrier will need to be reapplied each year, to maintain their usefulness.